quaquel/EMAworkbench/docs/source/index.rst

 `Vensim <http://www.vensim.com/>`_, `Netlogo <http://ccl.northwestern.edu/netlogo/>`_,
 and Excel.

 The EMA workbench offers support for designing experiments, performing the experiments - including support for parallel processing on both a single machine as well as on clusters-, and analysing the results.
-To get started,take a look at the tutorial or dive straight into the details of the API.
+To get started, take a look at the high level overview, the tutorial, or dive straight into the details of the API.

 .. toctree::
    :maxdepth: 2